 We don’t have access to the full card information and it never touches our servers.

 When signing up and using the Unlocator website and API we will record your IP address.
 This is vital for providing the Unlocator service.
 We use the IP both for authentication but also to prevent abuse of our service and apply the correct VAT charges for our invoice.
-Lastly the IP address is a helpfull tool when providing you with support.
+Lastly, the IP address is a helpful tool when providing you with support.

 We don’t store logs on the individual accounts.
-We keep a log at a personal identifiable level which is purged at a 24 hour interval.
+We keep a log at a personally identifiable level which is purged at a 24-hour interval.
 The purpose of this log is to look at abuse patterns from malicious usage of the service.